VerifiedarXiv:2201.1190322 min

 Reasoning emerges with scale

 Chain-of-thought prompting does not work on small models.
 It is worse than useless on them: below roughly 10 billion parameters, adding a chain of thought tends to lower accuracy.
-The small models produce chains that are fluent, grammatical, and wrong, confident reasoning that walks off a cliff, and they end up scoring below the model that just guessed.
+The small models produce chains that are fluent, grammatical, and wrong, confidently stated reasoning that reaches a false conclusion, and they end up scoring below the model that just guessed.

 The size of the gain also tracks the difficulty of the problem, which is a good sign that something real is going on.
 The improvement is largest exactly where the baseline is worst.
 GSM8K, the hardest set with the lowest standard-prompting score, more than doubled for the biggest GPT and PaLM models.
 On SingleOp, the easiest subset (a single arithmetic operation, which large models already handle), chains of thought help barely or slightly hurt.
 You do not get a windfall on problems that did not need steps.
 You get it on the problems that did.